Adding a Reports Widget

 Selecting a Widget Type

-Configuring the widget
+Configuring the Historical report widget

 The configuration options are a 1:1 correspondence with existing Reports settings, to minimise the learning curve and preserve the user experience.